samarohith/Relay-based-Peer-to-Peer-System/README.md

 2. run
     for server:  ./server serverport
     for peer:  ./node serverIp serverPort peerPort
-    for client:  ./client serverIp clientPort
+    for client:  ./client serverIp serverPort
     server address is localhost here
 3. The requested file should be with a node.
 The client will ask for a file name and return the file if it is found with any node.